 Avoid donating to a crowdfunding scam

 Crowdfunding is a way to raise funds online, person-to-person.
-The organizer can set up the crowdfunding campaign to help specific people or to help a larger group or cause.
+The organizer can set up a crowdfunding campaign to help specific people or to help a larger group or cause.
 Crowdfunding campaigns can also have a business purpose, like raising money for a new invention or business project.
-The campaign organizers often ask for donations in social media posts or on crowdfunding sites.
+The campaign organizers often ask for donations through social media posts or on crowdfunding sites.

 Find out who's behind the crowdfunding request.

 - If a friend posted, shared, or "liked" the request on social media, contact your friend offline.
 Ask what they know about the post.

 - Do they know the person or group who'll get the money?
 If not, try finding out who the campaign organizer is and look them up online.
 The crowdfunding platform should tell you who the organizer is.

 - If you can't find them online, or the details you find don't match what they're saying on the campaign page, be suspicious.